vladen/aerobus/doc/readme.md

 **Kind**: global function
 **Returns**: <code>[Aerobus](#Aerobus)</code> - New instance of message bus.
+**Throws**:

+- If any option is of unsupported type (boolean, function, object, string)or if option object contains non-string or empty "delimiter" propertyor if option object contains non-function "error" propertyor if option object contains non-function "trace" propertyor if option object contains non-object "channel" propertyor if option object contains non-object "message" propertyor if option object contains non-object "section" propertyor if option string is empty.

 **Params**
-- parameters <code>String</code> | <code>function</code> | <code>object</code> - The string delimiter of hierarchical channel names (dot by default).
-Or the trace function, useful for debugging purposes.
-Or the object with extesions for internal aerobus classes: channel, message and section.
+- parameters <code>String</code> | <code>function</code> | <code>object</code> - The boolean value defining default bubbling behavior.
+And/or the string delimiter of hierarchical channel names (dot by default).
+And/or the error callback, invoked asynchronously with (error, message) arguments when any subscriber throws.
+And/or the object literal with settings to configure (bubbles, delimiter, error, trace)and extesions for internal classes: channel, message and section.